 You can prepare a cold compress by wrapping ice cubes in a small cloth or even use a bag of frozen peas.
-Apply the cold compress after every few hours, particularly during the first day of the injury.
+Apply the cold compress every few hours, particularly during the first day of the injury.

-- Apply a warm compress.
-Once the bruise becomes 2 days old, you can use heat therapy to stimulate lymphatic drainage and increase blood flow to the affected area, resulting in faster healing of the bruise.
+When the bruise becomes 2 days old, you can use heat therapy to stimulate lymphatic drainage and increase blood flow to the affected area, resulting in faster healing of the bruise.

 Arnica-containing gels, creams, and ointments are commonly used for the treatment of minor bruises at home, but it is best to consult your doctor before trying any such product.